kanryu/quickviewer/docs/index.md

 ## How to use

 1. Launch the application and display the window
-1. Select a menu on the main menu which choose a folder from the dialog, or Drag Drop the folder containing the image file from Windows Explorer to the window
+1. Select a menu on the main menu which choose a folder from the dialog, or Drag Drop a folder contains image files from Windows Explorer to the window
 1. A image loaded on the screen is displayed.
 Browse the images with the "←" or "→" button on the toolbar, the mouse wheel up/down, the forward button of the mouse, or the left and right edge click of the window

 ## Download